Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Work related to Icinga 1.x
 * Deploying to Icinga 1.x is completely unsupported.
-However, it works and a lot of effort has been put into this feature, so it should be mentioned here.
+However, it works and a lot of effort has been put into this feature, so it should be mentioned here
 * Please note that the Icinga Director has not been designed to deploy legacy 1.x configuration.
 This is a sponsored feature for a larger migration project and has therefore been built in a very opinionated way.
 You shouldn't even try to use it.
 And if so, you're on your own.
-Nobody will help you when running into trouble.
+Nobody will help you when running into trouble

 ### REST API
 * Issues related to fetching object lists have been fixed